CSIRT-MU/writeups/docs/content/blog/escl.md

 Just from the protocol description, it is clear that there are several areas where malicious actors could exploit the protocol:

 - DoS by sending constant requests for scan.
-Server will serve `503 Service Unavailable` for legitimate users.
+Server will serve `503 Service Unavailable` for legitimate users while processing previous requests.
-- You are able to exfiltrate sensitive documents if they are physically in the scanner, however you are usually not able to trigger a scan if no document is physically present.
+- Ability to exfiltrate sensitive documents if they are physically in the scanner, however the tray might be empty.
-- You are able to send POST/PUT requests to arbitrary URLs in Push Scan mode, which can be used to exfiltrate data or perform SSRF attacks.
+- Ability to send POST/PUT requests to arbitrary URLs in Push Scan mode, which can be used to exfiltrate data or perform SSRF attacks.
-- You can download documents scanned by other users before them by constantly polling the `/eSCL/ScanJobs/{jobId}/NextDocument` endpoint.
+- Ability to download documents scanned by other users before them by constantly polling the `/eSCL/ScanJobs/{jobId}/NextDocument` endpoint.
 All `jobId` can be listed in `/eSCL/ScannerStatus` response.
-This will make document unaccessible for the original user.
+This doubles as both DoS for the user and exfiltration of the scanned document (confidentiality breach).
 - Information disclosure such as device model, serial number, firmware version, etc. For example, serial number [were used](https://github.com/advisories/GHSA-7q89-r4x7-5664) to generate default admin passwords in Brother printers.

 ![Shodan printers](./assets/img/shodan_printers.png)